gerardpuigl/Nuwe_Summer_League_Discord_BOT_QR/README.md

 In terminal / cmd, open the application folder and run the jar + <your_dicord_bot_token>

-**Important:** Your Discord bot should have allowed bot permissions, applications.commands & Sende Messages to work properly.
+**Important:** Your Discord bot should have allowed bot permissions, applications.commands & Send Messages.

 Example `java -jar discord_bot_qr-1.1.jar + <your_dicord_bot_token>`